 Surface water has been identified as a potential source of AWS to meet future demands beyond 2020, particularly within Okaloosa County.
 Initial efforts conducted under this water resource development project included collection of hydrologic and water quality data needed to analyze the viability of potential surface water sources.
-In 2006, the District and its water supply consultants prepared an analysis of potential surface water supply sources in Okaloosa County, presented in the report "Conceptual Alternative Water Supply Development Projects and Planning Level Cost Estimates" (PBS&J 2006)3.
-This report lays the groundwork for several potential AWS development projects.
-Alternatives considered technically and economically feasible include direct river withdrawal, potentially with offline tributary surface impoundments, and riverbank filtration.
-In the process of the analysis, the District also conducted an evaluation of the county's Yellow River Reservoir proposal.
-The resulting report indicated that this proposal is not economically feasible, and its implementation would result in significant environmental impacts and mitigation requirements.
+In 2006, the District and its water supply consultants prepared an analysis of potential surface water supply Development Projects and Planning Level Cost Estimates" (PBS&J 2006).
+This report lays the groundwork for several potential technically and economically feasible AWS development projects, including direct river withdrawal (potentially with offline tributary surface impoundments) and riverbank filtration.
+The District also concurrently conducted an evaluation of the county's Yellow River Reservoir proposal and determined that the proposal is not economically feasible and that its implementation would result in significant environmental impacts and mitigation requirements.

-It is anticipated that District and county staff will continue to investigate direct withdrawal and alternative surface water supply sources on the Shoal River to narrow down the list of identified feasible alternatives and focus on the most preferred alternatives.
+District and Okaloosa County staff have continued to investigate withdrawal methods and alternative surface water supply sources on the Shoal River to narrow down the list of identified feasible alternatives and focus on the most preferred alternatives.
 Technical assistance to Okaloosa County will continue, such as detailed field assessments of environmental and technical characteristics within potential project areas and more detailed evaluation of potential surface water project sites.
-Associated with these activities, the District may evaluate needs and opportunities for watershed resource protection, including land acquisition and restoration.
+Associated with these activities, the District will evaluate needs and opportunities for watershed resource protection, potentially including land acquisition and restoration.